nmc-costa/neuroprime/README.md

 # NeuroPrime
 A framework for real-time HCI/BCI.
 Specifically developed for advanced human-computer assisted self-regulation of Neurofeedback.

-The software will be available as soon as it is published (in the upcoming months).
-Consequently, in the upcoming months, if one has an EEG, then one can try out the framework, use it for research, and contribute to its development.

 Simplicity and reusability are the foundation of NeuroPrime package, as is intended to be an open source project to be used by the neuroscience community.
 It is also intended to be a BCI hub that evolves with a synthesis of the best packages the python community has to offer in terms of signal processing, signal presentation and signal acquisition.
 Therefore, it should provide an easy and simple structure to update and connect new packages within the same design.